“I am not ashamed of the gospel, for it is the power of God for salvation to all who believe…” (Rom 1:16)

 But crucially, we must not forget that something else happened.

-The gospel spread faster than a pandemic through the Ancient Roman world, fueled by the unrelenting boldness of these early Christians.
+The gospel spread faster than a pandemic through the Ancient Roman world, fuelled by the unrelenting boldness of these early Christians.

 Why do I say all this?